seb7wake/NASAgram/README.md

 The user can "like" and "unlike" a post by pressing on the heart icon on every post.
 Liking a post will save it to local storage where it is kept for future reference.
-The user can then press the "View Liked Posts" button and then this will display every post teh user has liked in the past.
+The user can then press the "View Liked Posts" button and then this will display every post the user has liked in the past.

 ### Date Range Filter

-Pressing the "Filter Dates" button at the top will display a calendar where the user can select any number of dates in a given range.
-If teh suer wishes to view more past posts, they can simply continue scrolling and older posts will load.
+Pressing the "Filter Dates" button at the top will display a calendar where the user can select any range of dates.
+If the user wishes to view more past posts, they can simply continue scrolling and older posts will load.